-Three categories of participants were recruited: those, whether from the First or the Third World, whose main concern is empirical research which promotes the elaboration of theoretical concepts adequate for analysing the effects of development policies and programmes on the situation of women in varying forms of society; those who are concerned with policies and/or programmes specically directed to women; and those who are working at grass-roots level with women and are therefore often directly concerned with the day-today effects of such policies, as well as the effects of socio-economic change in general (see Pepe Roberts' article on p.
-60).
-As a direct result of this recruitment strategy, it was decided to limit the size of the Conference so as to provide the conditions most likely to enable participants to work together closely.
-Although our aim was to represent the three categories equally in the event participation was weighted toward researchers (32 researchers to 25 policy-makers and grass-roots organisers).
-The academic disciplines represented were overwhelmingly from the social sciences. with economists outnumbered by sociologists and social anthropologists.
+Three categories of participants were recruited: those, whether from the First or Third World, whose main concern is empirical research which promotes the elaboration of theoretical concepts adequate for analysing the effects of development policies and programmes on the situation of women in varying forms of society; those who are concerned with policies and/or programmes specially directed to women; and those who are working at grassroots level with women and are therefore often directly concerned with the day-to-day effects of such policies, as well as the effects of socioeconomic change in general (see Pepe Roberts' article).
+As a direct result of this recruitment strategy, it was decided to limit the size of the conference so as to provide the conditions most likely to enable participants to work together closely.
+Although our aim was to represent the three categories equally, in the event participation was weighted toward researchers (32 researchers to 25 policymakers and grassroots organisers).
+The academic disciplines represented were overwhelmingly from the social sciences, with economists outnumbered by sociologists and social anthropologists.
 Again our ideal was to have equal representation from the Third World and the First; in the end however there were 31 participants from Europe and the USA and 26 from the Third World.

-The idea behind these choices goes beyond the obvious one that the conference would provide a forum for people working on the same issues: rather we hoped to get policy makers and grassroots organisers to work with academics and researchers (whether of the First or the Third World) on a critical evaluation of the relevance of research and theory building.
-It is a common complaint that too little is done by researchers to make their work accessible and, equally, that the theoretical questions which spring from work at the grass-roots level are rarely addressed by researchers.
-Although this is a general problem, it is perhaps more acutely felt by women because they are so often forced to work in isolation, with inadequate resources and backup, and outside the more formal structures, and because they have much less voice in policy making than their male counterparts (of relevance here is Ingrid Palmer's article-see page 67).
-In part too it is a problem of the audience that each category of worker is forced by the exigencies of her career structure to address; in part, as Moema Viezzer's paper asserts, it is a problem of academic imperialism (see page 53).
+The idea behind these choices goes beyond the obvious one that the conference would provide a forum for people working on the same issues; rather we hoped to get policymakers and grassroots organisers to work with academics and researchers (whether of the First or the Third World) on a critical evaluation of the relevance of research and theory building.
+It is a common complaint that too little is done by researchers to make their work accessible and, equally, that the theoretical questions which spring from work at the grassroots level are rarely addressed by researchers.
+Although this is a general problem, it is perhaps more acutely felt by women because they are so often forced to work in isolation, with inadequate resources and backup, and outside the more formal structures, and because they have much less voice in policymaking than their male counterparts (of relevance here is Ingrid Palmer's article).
+In part too it is a problem of the audience that each category of worker is forced by the exigencies of her career structure to address; in part, as Moema Viezzer's article asserts, it is a problem of academic imperialism.